AliBavarchee/DHA-Vision/README.md

 ## ✨ Features

-- **10 classical image styles** – cyberpunk, vaporwave, glitch, oil, pop art, etc.
+- **10 classical image styles** – cyberpunk, vaporwave, glitch, pixel, comic, oil, hologram, gold, pop, abstract
 - **PCA latent‑space variations** – new images created by exploring the principal components of the input + style set.
 - **DCGAN generative model** – a convolutional GAN trained on the image collection, capable of producing novel images.
 - **Smart retraining** – the pipeline detects whether the input directory has changed; if not, it loads pre‑trained PCA/GAN models and skips the lengthy training step.